 Permission to take course work at other institutions does not release the student from any graduation requirements stated on page 45 nor does it override any limit placed on transfer work.
 The maximum course work allowed toward graduation from a two-year institution is 62 hours.
-Fifty-eight hours of the 120 required for graduation must be taken at a regionally accredited, four-year institution with at least 45 hours taken at UVa-Wise.

-If a student transfers to the College with more than 62 hours of appropriate course work from a two-year college, the student, in consultation with an advisor and the registrar, may choose which 62 hours to count toward graduation.
-The student must still meet the 58-hours requirement as well as the 45-hours requirement at UVa-Wise.
-If a student transfers to the College with more than 58 hours from a four-year college, those hours may be accepted but the student must still meet the 45-hours requirement at UVa-Wise.
+If a student transfers to the College with more than 62 hours of appropriate course work from a twoyear college, the student, in consultation with an advisor and the registrar, may choose which 62 hours to count toward graduation.
+To graduate, a student must complete 58 hours of credit at a regionally accredited 4-year institution; this includes a minimum of 45 hours at UVa-Wise.